-Responsible Organization (RespOrg): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the SMS/800 Toll-Free Number Registry.
+Responsible Organization (RespOrg): Entity designated as the agent for the Toll-Free subscriber to obtain, manage and administer Toll-Free Numbers and provide routing reference information in the Toll-Free Number Registry.
+RespOrgs are the only parties who assign, manage and administer Toll-Free numbers in the Toll-Free Number Registry.

 RespOrg Identification (RespOrg ID): A 5-character code that designates or points to the Responsible Organization (RespOrg) associated with a specific Toll-Free number [Ref 2].

-Retarget: As defined in RFC 7044 [Ref 10], "retarget" refers to the process where a SIP entity updates the Request-URI of a SIP request.
-This specification narrows the scope of the RFC 7044 [Ref 10] definition to include only INVITE requests, and only for cases where the update changes the canonical value of the telephone number identified by the INVITE Request-URI.